 I worked in human services until I retired so I have a lot of info on how to maybe help people work the systems in New York State.
 However, the knowledge may not apply outside of NYS where the state constitution ensures that even adults with out children in the home are provided with a roof and food IF THEY CHOOSE TO ACCEPT IT.
 The don’t promise what the conditions will be like though.

 I have 2 neutered male Biewer Terriers.
-They are Miki at 9 pounds and his sibling Timmy at a whopping 5 pounds maybe.
-They are afraid of big dogs so they do get rather noisy when they see another dog and it’s too close for their comfort though.
-So I walk them on leashes always and they are okay in my rig with proper ventilation.
+They are Miki at 10 pounds and his sibling Timmy at a whopping 6 pounds maybe.
+I walk them on leashes always and they are okay in my rig with proper ventilation.
 They LOVE to be petted and cuddled.
-But they have been through a lot with me these past 2 years and especially since I sold our house and changed their life again.
-They are my salvation and family.

 Ford F-550 Lariat with 4 door cab (not sure what they call it) dually, with an Okanagan truck camper on top.
-Camper had 2 slide outs, one on each side.
-The camper while on the truck sits 13 feet tall.
-I have a propane generator on board if needdd, but when I have electric hookup I’m fine without the generator.
-I only need 30 amp service if it’s really hot out, but otherwise even 110 service works for me.
+Camper has 2 slide outs, one on each side.
+They only extend 18" on one side and 12'"on the other.
+So they aren't that big really.
+The camper while on the truck sits 13 feet tall and the camper and truck length combined is around 25' since they essentially create a single unit.
+I have a propane generator on board if needed, but when I have electric hookup I’m fine without the generator.
+I only need 30 amp service if it’s really hot out, but otherwise even 15 amp service works for me.
+I tow a Honda CRV as of 2020.
+Heck of a lot faster than taking that camper on and off the truck for sure.
 Someday I hope to travel with my horse in a trailer behind my truck and camper too.
 But not enough experience with driving my rig to do that just yet.
 It’s a dream of mine.

 Had a nice visit with guest and her cute furr babies.
 Nice to have a repeat visitor!
 We just May make this a seasonal routine!